-Apulia Region will encourage local market of credits and provides guidance on how to design, implement and manage a CO2e credits market.
+Emilia Romagna Region could develop a local market and provides guidance on how to design, implement and manage a CO2e credits market.

-Such a kind of local carbon market will enable Apulia Region to pursue the following objectives:
+Such a kind of local carbon market will enable the region to pursue the following objectives:

-- a) to benefit all the community with real, measurable, long-term, and sustainable actions. - b) to contribute to mitigate climate change. - c) to support virtuous farmers and buyers on implementing practices enable to cut emissions and maximize co2e sinking it in soil and biomass. - d) to contribute to a Regional Food Policy (see glossary) to improve the operation of the food and agriculture system balanced with ensuring sustainability, human health needs, mitigate and reduce risk of climate changes. - e) to introduce new innovating items activities and tools related to ta regional carbon market
+- a) to benefit all the community with real, measurable, long-term, and sustainable actions. - b) to contribute to mitigate climate change. - c) to support virtuous farmers and buyers on implementing practices enable to cut emissions and maximize co2e sinking it in soil and biomass.

+- d) to contribute to a Regional Food Policy (see glossary) to improve the operation of the food and agriculture system balanced with ensuring sustainability, human health needs, mitigate and reduce risk of climate changes. - e) to introduce new innovating items activities and tools related to ta regional carbon market